Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer/README.md

 ## ZK Statements

-An example is given in the file `./zk_statements_config.json`.

-The example includes 4 proof statements:
+The server uses the 4 ZK statements:

 1. Proof: Reveal "nationalIdNo" proof using the Sigma protocol.